Collected Works ✏️ Vancouver

 ✏️

-Eight months later Old Rex ended the course in the 1920s with The Wasteland and A Passage to India.
+Eight months later Old Rex ended the course in the 1920s with Prufrock, A Passage to India, and an attack on Joyce’s Ulysses.
 Yet by that time I’d already jumped 60 years ahead, and was halfway through Midnight’s Children and Mad Men.
 I’d had enough of starting dates and ending dates.
 Like E.M.
-Forster, I was sick and tired of what Forster called “fiction by periods” and “that demon of chronology.”
+Forster, I was sick and tired of “fiction by periods” and “that demon of chronology.”
 Why was Old Rex boxing us in?

 I had no choice.
 At the end of the last class I handed in my final paper:

-The author of A Passage to India says that we shouldn’t see writers as products of time periods, but as artists
+The author of A Passage to India says that we should see writers not as products of time periods, but as artists

 at work together in a circular room.
 I shall not mention their names until we have heard their words, because a name brings associations with it, dates, gossip, all the furniture of the method we are discarding.
 (Aspects of the Novel, 1927)

 Forster also says, “we cannot consider fiction by periods, we must not contemplate the stream of time.”
-In a later chapter he even evinces an antagonism to the sequences of time that make up every story:
+In a later chapter he even looks down at the sequences of time that make up every story:

 The life in time its so obviously base and inferior that the question naturally occurs: cannot the novelist abolish it from his work, even as a mystic asserts he has abolished it from his experience, and install its radiant alternative alone?